linl33/bohemia/guide/guide.md

 - When it asks which port (Web Start Port), type 8082 (since 8080 is already used by Tomcat)
 - When it asks for the Administrator Port, keep as default 8443 (press `Enter`)
 - For all password options, keep default (ie, press `Enter`)
-- For "Application data", type: `/usr/local/mirthconnect/data` # !!IMPORTANT, THIS SHOULD PERHAPS BE `apps`
+- For "Application data", type: `/usr/local/mirthconnect/data` # (Comment for self"!!IMPORTANT, THIS SHOULD PERHAPS BE `apps`)
 - For Logs, type: `/usr/local/mirthconnect/logs`
 - Install and run